-SMS marketing isn’t history!
+SMS marketing is not history!
 Small-scale companies and start-ups still use and count on it.
 There are compelling findings in this regard.
 According to Portio Research, about 8 trillion text messages written annually indicate that as many as 23 billion and 16 million messages are exchanged daily and every minute respectively.

 Since the 90’s until now, SMS has had a great journey.
 SMS is crucial because of its ubiquitous nature.
 It can be sent and forwarded to any device and network.
 No other messaging medium has this capacity till date.
-It’s a medium that bridges the online and offline gap for customers.
+It is a medium that bridges the online and offline gap for customers.